maxiomtech/DotNetNuke-RealTimeLogWatcher/README.md

 ### Roadmap
 - Automatically add appender to <code>DotNetNuke.log4net.config</code>
 - Counting recurring messages.
+- Look into security issues.

 ### Special Thanks

 Thanks to *Chris Fulstow* and his [log4net.SignalR](https://github.com/ChrisFulstow/log4net.SignalR) project for giving me the idea.

+### Fun Facts
+- Uses [AngularJS](http://angularjs.org/) for the client side UI.
+Includes the new <code>ng-animate</code> directive to animate the log messages in and out of the table.
+- Uses [SignalR](http://signalr.net/) Hubs to pass messages to the client in real time.

 ### Screenshot